Addressing Communities of Practice Challenges: What You Need To Know

 And while they were all eager to share knowledge, it was impossible to share it to Xerox’s 24,000-member customer service unit.
 That led to the creation of Eureka – a knowledge management system for Xerox employees.

-In addition to providing them with the resources needed to collaborate effectively, you also want to ensure that the members have a high level of participation and involvement in the community activities.
-How do you this?
+In addition to providing them with the resources needed to collaborate effectively, you also want to ensure that the members have a high level of participation and involvement in community activities.
+How do you do this?

 You can concentrate your efforts on the following:

 - Promote individual involvement – it is only when an individual perceives it to be useful to him does he commits to participating in the community.
 When promoting communities of practice, let your staff know how becoming part of these groups can contribute to their personal or career development.
 Just as you find organizational value from CoPs, you also want the members of the community to find personal value.